isomerpages/moe-temasekpri/_cca/Sports and Games/Track and Field.md

 #### Objectives

 \- To cultivate an intrinsic fighting spirit and determination in our members.
-\-To develop diligent, responsible, respectful and disciplined athletes.
+\- To develop diligent, responsible, respectful and disciplined athletes.
-\-To provide platforms for all athletes to participate, compete and showcase the values cultivated during CCA
+\- To provide platforms for all athletes to participate, compete and showcase the values cultivated during CCA
-\-To achieve Top 4 Divisional Champions.
+\- To achieve Top 4 Divisional Champions.

 Track and field is offered as a CCA for P3 to P6 students who display good potential in Track and Field events and also have interest in develop strength in this discipline.